Basics

 Setup & Troubleshooting

 Sometimes the e-Resident card, and more specifically the reader, does not work as well as it should.
 This is more frequent in the browser when it comes to entering sites such as the Tax Office website or when signing a document.
 If you can’t sign the company registration contract, try the following solutions, from top to bottom, one by one, until one works.
 Try to move the card, make sure it is well placed (with the chip facing up), and that the chip reader is directly on it.
-Check that theFew readersHow Do I Start Using My e-Residency Card?
+Check that theFew readersWhat Does the e-residency Kit Contain?